UVA Deep Learning Course

 Lecture recordings:

 This tutorial introduces the practical sessions, the TA organizer team, etc. Afterwards, we will discuss the PyTorch machine learning framework, and introduce you to the basic concepts of Tensors, computation graphs and GPU computation.
-We will continue with a small hands-on tutorial of building your own, first neural network in PyTorch.

 Documents: